Red Comrades Save the Galaxy

-Red Comrades Save the Galaxy (Russian: Петька и Василий Иванович Спасают Галактику) is a 1998 point-and-click graphic adventure game.
+Red Comrades Save the Galaxy is a 1998 point-and-click graphic adventure game.
 Developed by S.K.I.F. and published by Buka Entertainment, it is the first installment in the eponymous series.
 On February 18, 2016, a remastered version was released, which was compatible with newer Windows OS versions and wide-screen displays and supported English subtitles.

 Gameplay

 Red Comrades Save the Galaxy is a point-and-click adventure game in which the player guides three main characters — Pete, Vasily Ivanovich Chapaev, and Anka — through the game's world.
 Players can control the main characters through various commands; by default, players can move around (Go) and look for objects (Look) by left-clicking on the screen, while the three remaining commands (Talk, Take, and Use) are available from a drop-down main menu opened by right-clicking anywhere on the game screen.

 Players can also access an inventory menu, which offers them three more options on the lid.
 These include the game's map (which allows fast-travel between locations), a character photograph (allowing players to interact with elements as that character) and the pause menu (also accessible by pressing the Escape key).
 Protagonists move using several postures determined by animation.
 Communication with certain characters results in branched (2-4 variants max) dialogues.
 Minigames may utilize specific single-use interface types.
 The remastered version allows switching between traditional and touchscreen-based interface systems.